MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/resource-request-from-native-windows-8-10-applications/index.md

     1. From the command line, navigate to the Visual Studio project.
     2. Ensure the sample is registered in the MobileFirst Server by running the command: `mfpdev app register`.
     3. The sample uses the `JavaAdapter` contained in the Adapters Maven project.
 Use either Maven or MobileFirst Developer CLI to [build and deploy the adapter](../../adapters/creating-adapters/).
-    4. From Visual Studio, run the sample by clicking the **Run* button.
+    4. import the project to Visual Studio, and run the sample by clicking the **Run* button.